AnomalyInnovations/toolbeam-cli/README.md

     An array of values displayed as the options in the picker.
 If not provided, `enum` is displayed as the options.

++ **x-tb-fieldPlaceholder**:[string]

+  The placeholder text for the field.
+If not provided, a placeholder based on the `x-tb-fieldType` is used as the placeholder.

 ### Linking Tools

-Toolbeam auto converts `https://toolbeam.com/t/{toolId}` URLs in an API response into a button that directs users to the specified tool.
+Toolbeam auto converts `https://toolbeam.com/t/{toolUuid}` URLs in an API response into a button that directs users to the specified tool.
 By using these links we can chain tools together.
 This is useful for cases where you want a user to execute an action based on what is returned from a tool.

 **Types of Links**